rjhansen/suspicious-email-submitter-tb/README.md

 # suspicious-email-submitter-tb

-A Thunderbird add-on to facilitate forwarding malicious emails to analysts
+A Thunderbird add-on to facilitate forwarding malicious emails to analysts.

 ## What does it do?